Camjo0001/Inline-X-Emojis/README.md

 - **Inline Emoji Suggestions**: Type `:` to trigger emoji suggestions while composing posts
 - **Smart Matching**: Finds emojis by name and aliases (e.g., `:joy:`, `:happy:`)
-- **Popup Interface**: Access all emojis through a convenient popup in the top right
+- **Popup Interface**: Access all emojis through a convenient popup in the extension bar
 - **Search Functionality**: Quickly find the perfect emoji using the search bar
 - **Copy to Clipboard**: One-click copying of any emoji
 - **Customizable**: Easily add or remove emojis by modifying the emoji database